olivvybee/beehive/app/blog/posts/2025-06-28-ex30-one-year-review.md

 #### Co-pilot standing by

-One of the driving aids available in the car is called "pilot assist", which unlike tesla's "autopilot" is not intended to be a self-driving mode.
+One of the driving aids available in the car is called "pilot assist", which is not intended to be a self-driving mode (if such a thing were even possible).
 It's essentially adaptive cruise control with advanced lane keeping.

 When you set a cruise control speed, it'll maintain that speed while adjusting to the speed of the car in front, which is great for in traffic.
 It'll also